Jim-JMCD/syncBKUP/README.md

 # UNDER CONTRUCTION
 ## syncBKUP - Synchronised data backups with unlimited versioning.

 #### _SyncBKUP_ a Bash script to that synchronises data directories and files to a backup repository.
 Only the last backup is stored in the repository as a complete synchronised copy of the original.
 All changes and deletion to any directory or file between backups are kept in individual version folders.
-The history of data is retained version folders.
-There are no limits on how long historical data deltas are kept.
+A history of data synchronisations are retained in individual version directories.
+There are no limits on how long or how much historical data is kept.
 This script is based on capabilities of ***rsync***.

 ### Usage
 ~~~
-syncBKUP -s <source> -d <destination> -m <no-mount-point-check>
+syncBKUP -s <source> -d <destination> -m <no-mount-check>
 ~~~
 #### Options